pvdz/preval/tests/cases/pump/pump.md

 ## Todos triggered

+- (todo) access object property that also exists on prototype? $array_shift
-- (todo) inline computed array property read
+- (todo) access object property that also exists on prototype? $array_push
+- (todo) should parseInts not be transformed to symbols?

 ## Globals